Signed in as:

 Unable to experience physical comfort.

-Physical Restlessness refers to when you feel unsettled in your body and need to move around and fidget to get comfortable during meditation.
-It occurs during meditation due to energy build-up from stress/aversion or overstimulation in our daily lives.
+Physical Restlessness refers to the feeling of being unsettled in your body, which prompts you to move around and fidget to find comfort during meditation.
+It occurs during meditation due to the build-up of energy from stress, aversion, or overstimulation in our daily lives.
 Simplifying your life and relaxing with slow, softening breaths will lower your experience of stress and anxiety and weaken your desire to distract yourself with sensory stimulation.

 Meditative Hindrance.
 Meditation Marker.